 - These cranes form monogamous pairs remaining together for their entire life.
 Outside of the breeding season, pairs will often come together to form flocks.
 Adult cranes reinforce their paired bonds by dancing for and with each other.

 - Crowned cranes are opportunistic omnivores and will eat grasses, lizards, insects, and small mammals.
 They are often seen stamping on the ground to stir up insects.

-- During the day they spend their time on the ground.
+- They spend their time on the ground during the day.
 At night, however, they roost in the trees to avoid predators.